Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: Method

 \subsubsection{Mechanism Discovery Layer (MDL)}

 MDL updates the mechanism $\theta$ while keeping the schedule $\sigma$ fixed.
-Here, $\theta$ refers to the core search logic that determines how the solver changes its current solution state.
 In each iteration, the LLM produces a candidate mechanism $\theta'$ by editing the code of $\theta$ based on the parent and its evaluation feedback.
 We then evaluate $\theta'$ under a hierarchical selection criterion relative to its parent.
-A candidate is accepted if it achieves a lower terminal log-residual $\ell(T)$; when $\ell(T)$ is within a tolerance interval of the parent, we accept the one with higher trajectory efficiency $\mathrm{tLDR}(T)$.
+A candidate is accepted if it achieves a lower batch-averaged terminal log-residual $\bar{\ell}$; when $\bar{\ell}$ remains within the comparison margin of the parent, we accept the candidate only if it also achieves a sufficiently larger batch-averaged trajectory efficiency $\bar{k}$ according to the parent-relative criterion.